timescale/docs/timescaledb/how-to-guides/replication-and-ha/about-ha.md

 # High availability (HA)
-High availability (HA) is achieved by increasing redundancy, and increasing resilience.
+High availability (HA) is achieved by increasing redundancy and resilience.
 To increase redundancy, parts of the system are replicated, so that they are on standby in the event of a failure.
 To increase resilience, recovery processes switch between these standby resources as quickly as possible.

-# Backups
+## Backups
 For some systems, recovering from backup alone can be a suitable availability strategy.